kirkins/Twitter-Sentiment-Collector/README.md

 # Twitter Sentiment Collector

-A node.js script for mining twitter sentiment on your local machine.
+A node.js script for mining and viewing twitter sentiment on your local machine.

 ## Configuration
 1. Go to apps.twitter.com and create an application.